9999years/tumblr-theme-sharp01/README.md

   types of content — but the lack of a good “base” theme and the lack of resources such as good default photosets make creating a *good* theme *much* harder than it should be.
 This thing is a huge timesink.
 It eats hours whenever I touch it, so I try not to.
+Evidence: I just wasted about 3 hours working on a like icon.
 Pull requests are welcome but I won’t really put any effort in.

 [becca.ooo]: https://becca.ooo/